shaynos/FlexiTable/README.md

-The main component of FlexiTable is the FlexiTableViewController (FTVC) which consists of 2 main parts:
+The main component of FlexiTable is the FlexiTableViewController (FTVC) which consists of 3 main parts:

 -   HeaderBackgroundView (UIView subclass which acts as the header for the FTVC, reacts to scroll events)

 -   SegmentedHeaderView (contains a UICollectionView for selecting different sets of data to display in the table)

+-   UITableView (contains a UICollectionView for selecting different sets of data to display in the table)